vedph/cadmus-migration/docs/overview.md

 As a sample, consider this configuration:

 - 3 renderer filters are defined with their keys: `thes-filter`, `rep-filter`, `md-filter`.
-- 3 renderers are defined for 3 different part types (a base text part, and two layer parts).
+- 3 JSON renderers are defined for 3 different part types (a base text part, and two layer parts).
 The JSON renderer here is just a "null" renderer which passes back the received JSON, for diagnostic purposes; but any other renderer can be used and configured via its `Options` property.
 - 1 text part flattener is defined for the token-based text part type.
 - 1 text block renderer is defined to produce simple TEI from a layered text.
 - 1 item composer is defined for a file-based TEI stand-off output, using a specific text part flattener and text block renderer, plus a number of JSON renderers, one for each layer part type.
+- 1 item ID collector is defined, directly accessing a MongoDB database.

 ```json
 {